 - Statistics Finland

-The data is transferred to Findata and on to the data recipient via a secure transfer service.
+The data is transferred to Findata and, in the case of data permits, further to the data recipient via a secure transfer service.

 Read more detailed descriptions of the data used in the ready-made datasets.